 "I will be donating my net earnings from tournaments at the end of each year," Barry told PokerListings.com in 2006.
 "Until now, I was donating the pay-off each time I cashed but I can't afford to continue doing that.
 I didn't anticipate the growth and expense of tournament poker."

 And grown it has.
 Since Barry first entered the Cameo Club, the number of ring games and tournaments on the West Coast has grown exponentially - and Barry's cashes along with them.

-Over the years he has placed in more than 30 WSOP and 15 WPT events.
-He is a regular player in the highest-stakes cash games in Vegas and California, including the Big Game at the Bellagio, and has appeared in several major televised poker tournaments and TV shows, such as High Stakes Poker, the NBC Heads-Up Championship and Poker Superstars Invitational.
+Over the years he has cashed in more than 100 WSOP events and dozens more outside the WSOP.
+He's been a regular player in the highest-stakes cash games in Vegas and California, including the Big Game at the Bellagio, and has appeared in several major televised poker tournaments and TV shows, such as High Stakes Poker, the NBC Heads-Up Championship and Poker Superstars Invitational.

 He has also made a name for himself as a poker author.
 After much haranguing, he was persuaded to write a chapter for Super/System 2, the highly anticipated sequel to Doyle Brunson's poker how-to book, Super/System.
 Barry found the experience so enjoyable he ended up writing his own poker tome, Ace on the River, which is more about the lifestyle of a poker professional than poker strategy.

 Greenstein, once famed for giving away his book to every player that busted him from a tournament, has forged a unique path in tournament poker over the past decade.